 That’s when I notice that my magazine is upside down.
 My bat on the cover has its head at the top.
 Those dirty creatures are always trouble.
 Breeding-grounds for disease.
 I’ve read about that.
 At that moment ‘Briefcase Man’ decides to rummage in his belongings.
 If he brings out his Ebola phial or a sample of H5N1, I’ll knock him to the ground and make him swallow it.
 I prepare to make the leap.
 I signal discreetly to the mother and child to tell them to lie down on the ground.
 I am in charge of the situation.

 A wink, a movement of the shoulder, a few little coughs, a scratch of the head, the cracking of knuckles.

-Then I roll up my magazine to use as a baton, while trying to keep control of my head which is giving an impression of an Exorcist rerun.
+Then I roll up my magazine to use as a bat, while trying to keep control of my head which feels like an Exorcist rerun.
 It is not easy.
 I fall off my chair.
 Then I look at the old lady, opening my eyes as wide as I can to reassure her.
 Before I get up, I take care to wipe the dribbles from the corner of my mouth.
 Everybody is looking at me.
 I have been spotted.